MrDevil159/Notes-Backend/README.md

-Certainly!
-Here's an example of a ReadMe.md file for your code:

 # Google Notes-like Application

 This application is a note-taking app similar to Google Notes.
 It allows users to create, update, delete, and retrieve notes.
 Additionally, it provides functionality to view all notes, updated notes, and deleted notes.